Jonathan Bittner, LAPC, CTP, US Army Combat Veteran

 Jonathan holds a Master’s degree in Clinical and Counseling Psychology with a Trauma Certification from Chestnut Hill College.
 He is a Certified Trauma Professional and is licensed in Pennsylvania as an Associate Professional Counselor.

-Jonathan’s clinical background includes extensive work with survivors of gun violence in West Philadelphia through the University of Pennsylvania, along with clinical experience at the Department of Veterans Affairs.
-His work with veterans, first responders, and trauma survivors has shaped a deep understanding of post traumatic stress, moral injury, hypervigilance, and the long-term effects of chronic stress.
-He is trained in EMDR and Prolonged Exposure, two of the most effective evidence based treatments for trauma and PTSD.
+His clinical background includes extensive work with survivors of gun violence in West Philadelphia through the University of Pennsylvania, as well as clinical experience at the Department of Veterans Affairs.
+He is trained in EMDR and Prolonged Exposure, and his work centers on PTSD, moral injury, hypervigilance, and the long-term effects of chronic stress.

-Jonathan also serves on several advisory boards.
-He is a member of a joint advisory board with the University of Pennsylvania, Yale University, and the Connecticut National Guard that focuses on combating soldier suicide and strengthening mental health support for service members.
-He also serves on an additional advisory board within the University of Pennsylvania that supports clinical innovation and community based mental health initiatives.
+Jonathan serves on multiple advisory boards, including a joint advisory board with the University of Pennsylvania, Yale University, and the Connecticut National Guard focused on suicide prevention and strengthening mental health support for service members.
+He also serves on an additional University of Pennsylvania advisory board supporting clinical innovation and community-based mental health initiatives.

-Jonathan is currently completing his Doctor of Psychology degree at Immaculata University.
-His ongoing training allows him to bring the most current and evidence based trauma treatments into the therapy room.
+Jonathan is currently completing his Doctor of Psychology degree at Immaculata University, allowing him to bring current, evidence-based trauma treatment into his clinical work.

 Ready to start?